Fireweed Community Woodshop

 Kaitlyn Bohlin is a fundraising professional with 15 years of experience in nonprofit administration.
 From program operations at a sustainable tourism organization in the Sacred Valley of Peru to volunteer management at Chicago's Adler Planetarium, she has touched nearly every aspect of the nonprofit field.
 She moved to the Twin Cities after working in fundraising at North House Folk School in Grand Marais, and currently serves as Development Director at the Loft Literary Center.
 Kaitlyn is passionate about lifelong learning, the power of creation and construction, and the importance of diversity and accessibility in craft communities.
 She loves connecting people to causes they care about, and looks forward to being an ambassador for Fireweed Community Woodshop.
 In her non non-profit life she loves to knit, quilt, and sew at her Longfellow home shared with her partner and their fat black cat.

-Nicola (she/her) works on the People team at Fractured Atlas, where she builds policies and practices in mission alignment and that help create a great place to work.
-At Fractured Atlas she has also helped to operationalize the commitment to be and work towards being an Anti-Racist and Anti-Oppressive organization.
-She has an interest in generally making workplaces less terrible with a grounding in the hope that someday people’s needs will be met in a way not contingent on labor.
-With Fireweed she would hope to help strengthen the internal operations and build out policies and practices to match the vision to set up current and future success.
+Nico works on the People team at Fractured Atlas, where they build policies and practices in mission alignment and that help create a great place to work.
+At Fractured Atlas he has also helped to operationalize the commitment to be and work towards being an Anti-Racist and Anti-Oppressive organization.
+They have an interest in generally making workplaces less terrible with a grounding in the hope that someday people’s needs will be met in a way not contingent on labor.
+With Fireweed they work to help strengthen the internal operations and build out policies and practices to match the vision to set up current and future success.

-Originally from Minneapolis, she received a BFA in Art from the University of Minnesota and continues to stay creative through knitting, sewing clothes, and finding new crafts to learn.
-When not working or crafting, she can be found reading books, playing cozy games on her Nintendo Switch, finding new ways to explore the outdoors while living with chronic illness, and rediscovering the sights of the Twin Cities after time living on the East Coast.
+Originally from Minneapolis, he received a BFA in Art from the University of Minnesota and continues to stay creative through knitting, sewing clothes, and finding new crafts to learn.
+When not working or crafting, they can be found reading books, playing cozy games on their Nintendo Switch, finding new ways to explore the outdoors while living with chronic illness, and rediscovering the sights of the Twin Cities after time living on the East Coast.

 Gwen Comings (they/them)